ORIGIN STORY: Finding My Way

 Set small and gentle goals, and meet them.

-I joke with people today when I share this phrase that should they fail to meet a goal, it just means it wasn’t small enough.
+I joke with people today when I share this phrase.
+I tell them that if they fail to meet a goal, it just means it wasn’t small enough.
 Shake it off and set a smaller goal the next day!

 So it was that in those days, I set very small goals.
 Get up and get dressed.
 Take a walk.
 Call a friend.